hummingbot/hummingbot-site/docs/installation/index.md

 We recommend installing Hummingbot using Docker if:

 - You want the simplest, easiest installation method
-- You want to run strategies without needing to inspect the underlying codebase
+- You don't need to modify the Hummingbot codebase
-- You want to deploying a multi-instance or more complex configuration of Hummingbot
+- You want to deploy Hummingbot alongside with Dashboard, Orchestation Module, and other advanced configurations

-For most users, we recommend installing Hummingbot using Docker, which lets you deploy Hummingbot in various configurations.
-Using Docker for Hummingbot deployment offers several benefits, such as simplifying the installation process, enabling easy versioning and scaling, and ensuring a consistent and isolated environment for running the bot.
+For most new users, we recommend installing Hummingbot using Docker.

-See [Install Hummingbot via Docker](./docker.md) for more info.
+See [Install via Docker](./docker.md) for more info.

 ### Source